guiyep/my-form-state/README.md

 It provides a simple hook API that you can initialize in a container component and pass down the form-state to your form.

+## Documentation

+Check the [Documentation](https://docs-my-form-state.netlify.com/#//).
+The API is easy and fast to develop!

 ## Note

 The library is fully tested using Jest and fully documented using JsDoc.